LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

     <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/integrations_dynrouting.png" alt="">

 2. In the interaction, click **Manage routing policies**.
-As a convenience, this link takes you to Conversation Orchestrator, where you can define and prioritize your routing policies if you haven’t done so already.
-For help with this step, see [here](conversation-orchestrator-dynamic-routing-managing-routing-policies.html).
+As a convenience, this link takes you to Conversation Orchestrator, where you can [define and prioritize your routing policies](conversation-orchestrator-dynamic-routing-managing-routing-policies.html) if you haven’t done so already.
 3. In the upper-right corner of the interaction, click <img style="width:20px" src="img/ConvoBuilder/icon_settings.png" alt=""> (Settings icon).
 4. On the **Basic** tab, specify the following: